 Welcome to Japan's final frontier!

-Let’s start the adventure with a serene and special sight.
+Let’s start the adventure with a serene and special sight, a highlight of any hokkaido winter tour.
 Your journey to Hokkaido wildlife starts with a visit to Akan International Crane Center.
-Red-crowned crane, also known as Japanese crane, is one of the rarest crane species in the world.
-This is usually a bird with migratory habits, but interestingly there is a crane population that lives permanently in East Hokkaido.
+The Red-crowned crane, also known as Japanese crane, is one of the rarest crane species in the world.
+This is usually a bird with migratory habits, but interestingly there is a crane population that lives permanently in East Hokkaido, making it a unique sight during the japan winter.
+This experience is a truly special part of your hokkaido winter tour, showcasing the beauty of japan winter.

 – Red-crowned crane, also known as Japanese crane or “tancho” in Japanese was almost extinct due to overhunting, and erosion of its natural habitat around World War II.